-Snow walls, which are constructed with blocks cut from the snow, shelter tents from wind.
-If it is a windy day or if the camp is at a windy location, field teams may need to construct walls before attempting to set up a tent.
+TO INSURE THE PICKET IS IN FIRM SNOW. location, field teams may need to construct walls before attempting to set up a tent.
 Ideally, blocks are cut with a saw in hard-packed snow, but a shovel or ice ax may work.
 Since snow conditions can change over a small area, probe the snow to see if there is an area harder than others.
 If only soft snow conditions exist, the snow can be packed down with boots to see if it hardens (sinters) after an hour or more.

-Anchoring Tents on Sea Ice and Blue-Ice Glaciers
+Erecting Tents on Sea Ice and Blue Ice Glaciers

 If the snow on the ice is deep enough, anchor the tent as described above.
 Otherwise, clear off any snow and anchor the tent to the ice with ice screws.
-Team members may also drill V-threads (two holes that intersect to form a V-shaped channel), use an ice screw or ice drill to feed a guy line through the channel, and attach the line to the tent.
+Team members may also drill V-threads (two holes that intersect to form a V-shaped channel), then use an ice screw or ice drill to feed a guy line through the channel, and attach the line to the tent.